“Deep-Down Irishness” (NPR 1989)

 See also “Visions and Beliefs in the West Ireland,” which focuses on the spirituality and folkways of the Irish Gaeltacht.

-This is a 38 minute narration-free documentary of the 20th century using (other than my one minute spoken introduction) only archival sound, speeches and other audio artifacts of that talkative 100 years.
-The montage is of my own making and perspective as the American I happen to be, and hopefully, takes the listener on a real voyage, despite my limitations.
+This is a 38-minute narration-free documentary of the 20th century using (other than my one minute spoken introduction) only archival sound, speeches and other audio artifacts of that talkative 100 years.
+The montage is of my own making and perspective as the American I happen to be, and hopefully, will take the listener of whatever provenance or vintage, on a real voyage.

-It was prepared for worldwide broadcast on the Voice of America on New Year’s Even 1999; it subsequently won the Grand Prize and the Gold Medal at the New York Festivals, and a Special VOA award, and I was flattered to learn in it often used in journalism classes.
+It was prepared for worldwide broadcast on the Voice of America on New Year’s Eve 1999; it subsequently won the Grand Prize and the Gold Medal at the New York Festivals, and a Special VOA award.
+I was later flattered to learn it is often used in journalism classes.

 A note on how to listen to it: all on one 38 minutes go, with the lights off.
 It’s fun to try identify the source of the sound you are hearing the first time around.
 Then check your impressions against the complete list of sound elements which I hope to post as a sidebar on this blog (when I learn how to do it.)
 You can also write me and request an email copy, no prob.